In this episode of our video and podcast series,

-For example: An employee hired as a forklift driver.
-While operating the forklift, the employee moves a large crate and in doing so damages a customer’s car.
+For example: An employee is hired as a forklift driver.
+While operating the forklift, the employee moves a large crate, and in doing so, damages a customer’s car.
 Because the employee’s actions were within the course of his employment (moving a crate using a forklift), the employer would likely be vicariously liable for the damages.

 The Respondeat Superior Doctrine can become more difficult to apply when an employee’s actions are not as clearly within the scope of employment.
 For example, if a delivery driver stops to get gas mid-delivery and a tort occurs, this stop to get gas will likely be determined as a “detour” – a brief activity that an employer might reasonably expect to occur within the course of employment, and for which the employer can be vicariously liable.

-Still have questions about this vicarious liability in subrogation lawsuits?
-Check out our insurance subrogation podcast “
+Still have questions about this vicarious liability as it applies to subrogation lawsuits?
+Check out our insurance subrogation podcast, “

 On Subrogation ,” as well as our collection of subrogation education videos on YouTube, to hear Rathbone Group’s skilled subrogation lawyers break down complicated topics in easy-to-understand ways.